nikhilm28/DevOps-Assign2/readme.md

 3. When the containers are created, Go to your browser and run the address 'localhost:8081'

-4. After that use the user name and password
+4. After that use the username and password
     'root' '123'

 5. When the dashboard is up of phpmyadmin check for the databases created.